 -

-Nova Vulgata – This is the official Latin Bible of the Catholic Church.
-It is basically an updated version of the original Latin Vulgate of St. Jerome, and it is what the Catholic Church now uses in all its official Latin documents.
+Nova Vulgata—This is the official Latin Bible of the Catholic Church.
+It is an updated version of the original Latin Vulgate of St. Jerome, which the Catholic Church now uses in all its official Latin documents.
 It was completed in 1979.

-If there is a Bible that you prefer to use, see if you can find it online, and then just bookmark it.
+If you prefer to use a Bible different from those mentioned above, look for it online and bookmark it.
 It will then be available to you whenever you want it.
-BibleGateway.com has many free Bible versions available online.
+BibleGateway.com offers a variety of free Bible versions online.
 To find them, first go to BibleGateway.com.
 Then in the header, at the right search box, click the downward arrow to display all the Bibles they have that are available online.
-The list includes Bibles in other language translations as well, such as Spanish, Italian, Japanese, etc.
+The list also includes Bibles in other language translations, such as Spanish, Italian, Japanese, and so on.